martinschorb/pyem/readme.md

 - **newID:**  checks if the provided item ID already exists in a navigator and gives the next unique ID - input:list of dict, integer ID
 - **newreg:** gives the next available registration for the input set of navigator items
 - **duplicate_items:** duplicates items from a list, optional second parameter is a list of labels of the items to duplicate.
 Default is to use the _Acquire_ flag.
+- **nav_find:** finds navigator items with a given key/value pair.
-- **nav_selection:**  extracts a selection of navigator items into a new navigator, _Acquire_ can be chosen as a default flag, - input: lis tof items, optional list of item labels
+- **nav_selection:**  extracts a selection of navigator items into a new navigator, _Acquire_ can be chosen as a default flag, - input: list of items = optional list of item labels
 - **ordernav:**  re-orders a navigator by its label.
 It considers the indexing after a delimiter in the string.
 Example: s01_cell-1,s02_cell-1,s01_cell-02, ... is sorted by cells instead of s.
 When no delimiter is given (''), the navigator is sorted by its label.

 functions to extract information from a navigator item